 Get Facebook and Twitter notifications in Chrome

-The apps like Facebook and Twitter have never been specially optimized for Android, reason why many users have chosen to uninstall it from their smartphones and access these social networks directly from Chrome in their native web versions.
-And with Chrome it’s even possible to receive these notifications.
+The apps like Facebook and Twitter have never been specially optimized for Android, the reason why many users have chosen to uninstall them from their smartphones and access these social networks directly from Chrome in their native web versions.
+And with Chrome, it’s even possible to receive these notifications.

-To do so on Facebook you only have to access the Facebook web version and, once you have logged in, access the Chrome Settings options from the options menu in the upper right corner.
+To do so on Facebook, you only have to access the Facebook web version and, once you have logged in, access the Chrome Settings options from the options menu in the upper right corner.
 Here you will find the Notifications section.
-Enter it and click on the notification switch if it is disabled and check the Facebook page to receive notifications.
+Enter it and click on the notification switch.
+If it is disabled and checks the Facebook page to receive notifications.

 Swipe and change the tab

 The most logical option to change the tab in Chrome is to click on the Tabs button and select the tab you want to bring to the front.
-However, there are two alternatives to change the tab in a much faster and gestural way.
+However, there are two alternatives to changing the tab much faster and gesturally.
 The first one is to simply swipe your finger across the address bar to the left or right to switch to the tab you opened before or after.

 The second way to quickly access the tabs you have open in Chrome for Android is to swipe down from the Chrome address bar to get a view of all the tabs open.

 Accessing a certain page when you barely have coverage can be very frustrating.
 Chrome for Android automates this task and creates a task in the background that will download the page you want to visit when there is better data coverage.
 For this, you only have to access the web you want to visit even when you do not have an Internet connection.